armory/docs/content/en/includes/agent/agent-compat-matrix.md

 > The Armory Agent is in early access.
-For more information, [contact us](https://www.armory.io/contact-us/).
+For more information about using this feature, [contact us](https://www.armory.io/contact-us/).

 The Armory Agent is compatible with Armory Enterprise and open source Spinnaker.
 It consists of a lightweight service that you deploy on Kubernetes and a plugin that you install into Spinnaker.
 Your Clouddriver service must use a MySQL-compatible database.
 See the {{< linkWithTitle "clouddriver-sql-configure.md" >}} guide for instructions.